mailjet/mailjet-gem/README.md

 ## Testing

 For maximum reliability, the gem is tested against Mailjet's server for some parts, which means that valid credentials are needed.
-Do NOT use your production account (create a new one if needed), because some tests remove the data once done.
+Do NOT use your production account (create a new one if needed), because some tests are destructive.

 ```yml
 # GEM_ROOT/config.yml